Colts punter schedules surgery to remove cancerous tumor | NFL | Journal Gazette

 “Unfortunately, there are things you can’t control in life and this is one of them.
 No plans or preparation would have gotten me ready for this kind of adversity, but like I told my wife, we can’t flinch.
 Keep striving to come back stronger than ever.
 Makes me sick that I’ll have to miss some time playing beside my brothers, but I know they will hold it down.”

-Sanchez averaged 50.8 yards on five punts in Sunday's 45-26 loss to Tennessee, netting 40.8 yards on those kicks, but he did not kick off -- something he's done since he entered the league as an undrafted rookie in 2017.
-Instead, the kickoff duties were performed by rookie kicker Rodrigo Blankenship.
+Sanchez averaged 50.8 yards on five punts in Sunday’s 45-26 loss to Tennessee, netting 40.8 yards on those kicks,but he did not kick off – something he has done since he entered the league in 2017.
+Instead rookie kicker Rodrigo Blankenship did the kicking off.

-Following the game, coach Frank Reich explained the change by saying Sanchez was dealing with a medical condition that required further evaluation and he was “proud” Sanchez performed as well as he did given the circumstances.
-Reich is scheduled to speak with reporters later Monday.
+After the game, coach Frank Reich explained the change by saying Sanchez was dealing with a medical condition that required further evaluation.

 Sign up for our daily headlines newsletter